NeueDarshan/simple_ConTeXt/README.md

 ## Features To Work On

-Things that should be relatively easy to add at the moment.
+Things that I'm interested in setting up, that should be relatively easy to do.

 - Add auto-build functionality.
 It should have the ability to pass different options to the auto-builder, e.g. `--flags=draft`.
 It should have options for